liantze/AltaCV/README.md

 * Clickable hyperlinked info fields added on 10 May 2020
 * Sample file with new `paracol` layout added on 2 February 2020

-* Starred `\NewInfoField*` command to handle Mastodon; Icons, `\cvskills`, `\wheelchart` have "copyable" text values; `\cvskill` supports numerical values {0.5, 1, ..., 4.5, 5} on 21 May 2021
-* Moved `biblatex`-related code to `*.cfg` files for easier edit on 8 May 2021
-* Removed dependency on `academicons` on 12 Apr 2021
-* Clickable hyperlinked info fields added on 10 May 2020
-* Sample file with new `paracol` layout added on 2 February 2020

 ## Forked Sample

 As a personal adition, I wanted to add a color variation following the "dark mode".
-In order to use it, add the `darkmode` option in line 31 of file `main.tex`
+In order to use it, add the `darkmode` option in line 31 of file `main.tex`.

 Though if you're creating your own CV/résumé, you'd probably prefer using the basic template ([view/open on Overleaf](https://www.overleaf.com/latex/templates/altacv-nicolasomar-fork/htfpmrwhbwpw)):

 This is how the final version looks like on: